Vertigo Doesn’t Have To Rule Your Life – Here’s How To Cope

 While Bromwich says BBPV causes no serious repercussions to your health, the spinning sensation can be annoying and debilitating.
 The good news is that the condition is fairly simple to resolve.
 So how do know if what you’re feeling is vertigo?

 “People can almost make their own diagnosis,” says Bromwich.
 “There’s a manoeuvre called the Dix-Hallpike, where you lay down with your head hanging over the end of your bed.
 That’s the most stimulating position for this disease.”
-(Yoga has lots of benefits, but here are the top three.)
+(Yoga has a lot of benefits, but here are the top three.)

 Treatment for BBPV